Can members of the public visit West Norwood Cemetery?

 Will I still be able to visit my relative’s grave during the works?

-It is possible that there may be some inconvenience caused, however plans will be put in place to help minimise any disruption and enable continued access to graves.
+It is possible that there may be some inconvenience caused, however plans are in place to minimise any disruption and enable continued access to graves.
 Notices explaining temporary access routes and other relevant information will be displayed.

 Will the drainage work affect my relative’s grave?